Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.4 Endpoint addressing

-For the CSM 1.2 release, CHN endpoints will have **IPv4 addressing only**, with IPv6 introduction in a future release.
+As of the CSM 1.2 release, CHN endpoints have **IPv4 addressing only**.
+IPv6 addressing is planned for a future release.
 The current limitation to system introduction of IPv6 is Kubernetes Weave, as well as a vast amount of system configuration and testing required to certify IPv6 system-wide.

-The CHN will by default have a private IPv4 address block.
+The CHN by default has a private IPv4 address block.
 This is intended to be changed during installation to a **customer-supplied IPv4 address block**.

 #### 2.4.1 Touchpoints: effects and changes